Kayuemkhan/expensetracker/README.md

 ## Roadmap

-- Automated tests for repositories, controllers, and database migrations
+- Broader controller, repository, database-migration, and accessibility coverage from the documented test cases
 - CSV import and a completed end-to-end data reset flow
 - Configurable notification preferences wired to scheduled reminders
 - Expanded locale coverage and accessibility review